-The Cancer Biology M.Sc. programme is a direct 1:1 implementation of a successful programme that has been running at the main campus in Nicosia since 2019.
+The Biomedical Sciences programme is a direct 1:1 implementation of a successful programme that has been running at the main campus in Nicosia since 2017.
 This represents a significant strength, as it allows the programme to draw on established best practices in teaching, assessment, and curriculum design, ensuring a well-structured and high-quality educational experience.

-Both the extensive Application for external evaluation document, describing the official layout for the 18 months Cancer Biology M.Sc. programme, and the information presented during the site visit on Monday 30-09-2025 was clear and followed a logical structure.
+Both the extensive Application for external evaluation document, describing the layout for the 4 years B.Sc.
+Biomedical Sciences programme, and the information presented during the site visit on Monday 30-09-2025 was clear and followed a logical structure.
 Most relevant courses are present, and they include a good mixture of theoretical topics together with relevant practical skills training.
 To ensure that the courses given are and remain up-to-date, the teaching staff themselves are still doing research, which is competitive as evidenced by a fair output in peer reviewer scientific journals.
 The students are encouraged to provide feedback both during courses as well as by means of course evaluations.
-Both the teachers and students of the Medicine B.Sc. programme in Frankfurt, and the Cancer Biology M.Sc. and Biomedical Sciences B.Sc. programmes in Cyprus indicated that they have a good and intensive relationship, which is facilitated by the limited group size and small groups.
+Both the teachers and students of the Medicine B.Sc. programme in Frankfurt, and the Biomedical Sciences B.Sc. programme in Cyprus indicated that they have a good and intensive relationship, which is facilitated by the limited group size and small groups.
 The students were especially happy with the frequency with which they could contact teaching staff and they felt that they were heard.
 Finally, more official procedures for dealing with students' complaints appear to be in place.